wmglab-duke/ascent/docs/source/Validation.md

 ![Inline image](uploads/67640d7375fb580ad81d634bc6a35a3e/Picture7.jpg)

-Figure F. Raw histology image (r.tif), segmented inners (i.tif), segmented nerve (n.tif), and scale bar (s.tif) of a human cervical vagus nerve sample that served as inputs to define the cross section of the nerve in the FEM for validation with Sim4Life.
+Figure F. Raw histology image (r.tif), segmented inners (i.tif), segmented nerve (n.tif), and scale bar (s.tif) of a human cervical vagus nerve sample that served as inputs to define the cross-section of the nerve in the FEM for validation with Sim4Life.

 ![Inline image](uploads/df72ab32fc2b5f2b5376152462bdbeab/Picture8.jpg)